giellalt/speech-smj/docs/Rewrite_to_IPA.md

 In cases where there is still ambiguity left in the CG stream, proceed as follows:

-- if the resulting IPA strings are identical, give a warning to `stderr`, and then proceed
+- if the resulting IPA strings are identical, give a warning to `stderr`, and proceed
-- if the resulting IPA strings are different AND in debug/verbose mode, error out with the strings printed to `stderr`
+- if the resulting IPA strings are different AND in debug/verbose mode, print the amboiguous strings to `stderr`, and stop